Cerulean-Ash/mixed-messages/readme.md

 # Mixed Messages
-This is random exercise generator program written in javascript and run in the terminal via node.js
+This is a random exercise generator program written in javascript and run in the terminal via node.js

 This project was undertaken as part of the codecademy full stack engineer career path.